MattCCC/fetchff/README.md

 - **`backoff`**:
   Type: `number`
   Factor by which the delay is multiplied after each retry.
 For example, a `backoff` factor of `1.5` means each retry delay is 1.5 times the previous delay.
+It means that after the first failure, wait for x seconds.
+After the second failure, wait for x _ 1.5 seconds.
+After the third failure, wait for x _ 1.5^2 seconds, and so on.
   _Default:_ `1.5`.

 - **`resetTimeout`**: